cse4208-wustl/studio2/README.md

    - the code you added to the `main` function
    - the output your program produced

 8. Add code to the `main` function that tests your implementation of `operator--` when the variable is in the pop state.
-You your answers, show:
+In your answers, show:
    - the code you added to the `main` function
    - the output your program produced